 Nice to Know

 Frequently Asked Questions

-With the guidance of ultrasound imaging (a painless exam which uses high-frequency sound waves to produce real time images ), your doctor will insert a tiny needle to draw fluid out from behind your knee and shrink or remove the Baker’s cyst.
+With the guidance of ultrasound imaging (a painless exam that uses high-frequency sound waves to produce real-time images), your doctor will insert a tiny needle to draw fluid out from behind your knee and shrink or remove the Synovial cyst.

 You will lie on your stomach on the exam table for this procedure..
 Your doctor will then give you a shot of local anesthesia to numb the area.
 You will feel a small pinch as the anesthesia is administered.